 Why should I become a nursing apprentice?

-Julie Messenger, professor of nursing at The Open University, sheds some light on why aspiring nurses should consider this new training route:
+Nerys Bolton, programme lead for the apprenticeship programme at The Open University, explains why aspiring nurses should consider this training route:

-- Nursing apprentices put their learning into practice as they go.
-'Not only will you earn as you learn, the nursing apprenticeship also has clear benefits in the application of skills,' she says.
-'Unlike the traditional undergraduate route, our current cohort of more than four hundred students has the opportunity to put their newly acquired skills to use in a real-life setting immediately.'
+- Nursing apprentices put their learning into practice as they go - 'Not only will you earn as you learn, the nursing apprenticeship also has clear benefits in the application of skills,' she says.
+'Unlike the traditional undergraduate route, our current cohort has the opportunity to put their newly acquired skills to use in a real-life setting immediately.'

-- Applying couldn't be easier.
-'With The Open University, there are no additional entry requirements to those required by the NMC,' Julie says.
+- Applying couldn't be easier - 'With The Open University, there are no additional entry requirements to those required by the NMC,' Nerys says.
 'If you're interested in the Registered Nurse degree apprenticeship or the Nursing Associate higher apprenticeship, read up on the course and what it entails, and keep an eye out for employers accepting applications.'
 Find out more about entry requirements at NMC - Becoming a nurse.

 Find out more